demetris/omni-contact-form/README.txt

 == Description ==

+Omni Contact Form is a WordPress plugin for people who want a basic contact form.
+It aims to be light and simple to use.

 [Documentation](https://github.com/demetris/omni-contact-form/blob/master/README.md) (at GitHub)
 [Changelog](https://github.com/demetris/omni-contact-form/blob/master/CHANGELOG.md) (at GitHub)

 = Usage =

 Add `[omni-contact-form]` to a post or page to display the form.
 This shortcode generates the default form: two fields (email address and message) and a button to send the message.

-You can customize the form by using a number of shortcde attributes.
-See the [documentation](https://github.com/demetris/omni-contact-form/blob/master/README.md) at GitHub.
+You can customize the form by using a number of shortcode attributes.
+See the [full documentation](https://github.com/demetris/omni-contact-form/blob/master/README.md) at GitHub.

 = Features =